GetTerminus/terminus-ui/terminus-ui/csv-entry/src/csv-entry.component.md

 ## Basic usage

 The most basic implementation only needs the HTML and a single method.
-Each time the CSV table is updated, a new File Blob is generated and emitted.
+Each time the CSV table is updated, a new File Blob is generated and emitted:

 ```html
 <ts-csv-entry (blobGenerated)="myFunc($event)">